GeoSpatialX/SEAsia_COVID_Mobility/README.md

 Note:

-1.Facebook movement data used in our study are not public available.
+1.Facebook movement data used in our study are not publically available.
 If you are interested in the movement data or any other data from Facebook, please refer to https://dataforgood.facebook.com/

-2.Our analysis was mainly conducted by using GTWR add-in in ArcMap.
+2.Our analysis was mainly conducted using GTWR add-in in ArcMap.
 The code file (GTWR_result) mainly includes code for line charts of coefficint result of GTWR and K-means cluster analysis.